 Q: How do I select hourly billing or monthly billing for my Amazon WorkSpaces?

-A: To make hourly billing possible, Amazon WorkSpaces now operates in two running modes – AutoStop and AlwaysOn.
+A: Amazon WorkSpaces operates in two running modes – AutoStop and AlwaysOn.
+The AlwaysOn running mode is used when paying a fixed monthly fee for unlimited usage of your Amazon WorkSpaces.
+This is best when your users need high availability and instant access to their desktops, especially when many users need to log into WorkSpaces around the same time.
 The AutoStop running mode allows you to pay for your Amazon WorkSpaces by the hour.
-The AlwaysOn running mode is used when paying a fixed monthly fee for unlimited usage of your Amazon WorkSpaces.
+This running mode is best when your users can wait for around 2 minutes to start streaming desktops that have sporadic use.
+Please consult your account manager for more information about login concurrency and running modes.
 You can easily choose between monthly and hourly billing by selecting the running mode when you launch Amazon WorkSpaces through the AWS Management Console, the Amazon WorkSpaces APIs, or the Amazon WorkSpaces Command Line Interface.
 You can also switch between running modes for your Amazon WorkSpaces at any time.

 Q: When do I incur charges for my Amazon WorkSpace when paying by the hour?

 A: Hourly usage fees start accruing as soon as your Amazon WorkSpace is running.
 Your Amazon WorkSpace may resume in response to a login request from a user, or to perform routine maintenance.